 On the other hand, there are many who believe they can “feel” the CBD working within them.
 I’m not 100% sure whether this is a placebo effect or the mind playing tricks on the body (or vice versa) but who am I to judge that?
 It’s all very personal to the user.

 A lot of it is down to the products you buy.
-If you purchase a shitty, ineffective CBD oil or capsule product, the chances are it won’t do much for you.
+If you purchase a low quality, ineffective CBD oil or capsule product, the chances are it won’t do much for you.
 Make sure you find reputable CBD companies that produce the finest products with the finest cannabis extracts (as well as all-natural ingredients).

 How does THC make you feel?